Jessica Love, Allied ASID INTERIOR DESIGNER / PRINCIPAL

-Jessica Love, Allied ASID INTERIOR DESIGNER / PRINCIPAL**

 Jessica believes that confidence in our lives begin with a well-designed, carefully thought out home.
 She brings this sense of empowerment not only to her own clients, but to her community through volunteer positions with local non-profits like Big Brothers Big Sisters.
 Additionally, she serves on the board for Ten Thousand Villages and partners with Austin Habitat for Humanity as the beneficiary of her annual music showcase, Open Door Showcase, during SXSW.
 As a huge animal lover with two rescue pups of her own, Jessica has volunteered in the past for Austin Pets Alive! and Barkitecture.
 She also just launched her own 501c3 called Design Changes Lives, whose mission is to design spaces for children in order to build confidence, empower and improve the quality of their lives.

 Growing up, Mary Cat was drawn to interior design shows on television.
 She enjoyed watching the “easy” parts of interior design, and as she grew older, she began to take note of the work that went into bringing those beautiful interiors to life.
 She would drive by construction sites and note the details of the structure being built, like floorplans and the materials used.
 She went on to graduate from the Art Institute of Austin in 2017 with a Bachelor of Fine Arts in Interior Design and became an expert renderer, bringing her own structures to life through precise digital techniques.
-As a design assistant at Urbane Design, Mary Cat puts her exacting eye to good use as an AutoCAD specialist.
+As an interior design assistant at Urbane Design, Mary Cat puts her exacting eye to good use as an AutoCAD specialist.
 She is able to give our clients a detailed look into their future space.
 She is also responsible for on-site measures, taking notes at initial consultations, ordering and tracking materials, and setting up design trade accounts with numerous vendors.
 Every successful project includes Mary Cat working tirelessly behind the scenes.

 Mary Cat’s personal interior design style is eclectic and bohemian.
 She loves when old world pieces intertwine with modern—like a straight line sofa and a quirky side chair living together in perfect harmony.
 She’s always up for a challenge, which makes mixing styles and textures right up her alley.